karnadii/sharp_memory_display_breakout/README.md

 According to @Nicell the resistors is not required, you can remove all the resistor if you find it not needed. https://discord.com/channels/719497620560543766/1020985541598138388/1021185829491720302

 everything is tested and work without problem.

+### Price
-5 PCBs with assembled component from JLPCB is $16 and 5 pcs [LS011B7DH03](https://www.aliexpress.com/item/1005001809102193.html) is $75 ($15x5), so for one LS011B7DH03 Sharp memory display it cost about $18.2 before shipping.
+5 PCBs with assembled component from JLPCB is $16 and 5 pcs [LS011B7DH03](https://www.aliexpress.com/item/1005001809102193.html) is $75 ($15x5), so for one LS011B7DH03 Sharp memory display it cost about **$18.2** before shipping.

+I think you can get cheaper if you order the components from aliexpress and solder all the components yourself and order from JLPCB the PCB only without assembly, probably $10 for PCB and component, $5 20 pcs PCB and another $5 for the components.

 I found cheaper one from  [alibaba](https://www.alibaba.com/product-detail/Sharp-LS011B7DH03-1-1-inch-mono_1600084470004.html?spm=a2700.galleryofferlist.normal_offer.d_image.5b7e535dIAtoXw), a piece cost about $5. but I never order from alibaba.
 Maybe they require bigger minimum order for cheaper LCD.

 or this [one](https://www.alibaba.com/product-detail/HL-1-08-Inch-Square-Transflective_1600473084807.html?spm=a2700.galleryofferlist.normal_offer.d_image.5b7e535dIAtoXw) which is more cheaper but have different footprint for the socket, I believe this one intended to directly solder to PCB unlike this version that use socket for the display.

-If you manage to get LS011B7DH03 from alibaba/taobao maybe you can have like $8-$10 a piece.
-If you manage to mass produce it please do.
+someone says that the price from alibaba is a fake price, if you message them, they will give you higher price.

+Someone from China tell me the price for one LS011B7DH03 or similar memory display in china is 63 CNY ($8.97).
+So if you can obtain them from china, you can get maybe **$12-$15** a piece for one working LS011B7DH03 breakout.

 there is another breakout board by @crehmann https://github.com/crehmann/Sharp-Memory-LCD-Breakout, but his version has too many pins in my opinion.

-@nicell the maker of nice!nano released [nice!view](https://nicekeyboards.com/nice-view).
+@nicell the maker of nice!nano released [nice!view](https://nicekeyboards.com/nice-view) for **$20** a piece.

+Memory display is expensive, but with the battery saving feature of e-paper (~10μA power draw according to nicell) and high refresh rate 30hz, I think it is worth having it especially on one of your main wireless keyboards.
+At least have one for your main keyboard wether is DIY one like my breakout or nice!view.

 <!-- ![](https://i.imgur.com/EkvLsx7.jpeg)
 ![](https://i.imgur.com/TXG6VWD.jpeg)